kobayashley/goalie/README.md

  your tests for your data abstraction
     TEST THE DATA ABSTRACTION: Write a separate class that tests every method your data abstraction or data abstractions.

+P5:
+Abstracts and Extends

+NTRODUCE A NEW CLASS: Introduce a second class into your design (if you only had one before) that is a variation on an existing class.
+For instance, with the ToDo list, if you originally had only one kind of ToDo Item, now you might add an UrgentItem.
+You may also rename your original "Item" to be "RegularItem", to better define it.
+You would need to give the UrgentItem some data or behaviour that isn't present in a RegularItem.

+INTRODUCE AN ABSTRACT CLASS:  You must introduce at least one abstract class.
+The abstract class should have at least one abstract method.
+The abstract class should hold the behaviour and data that your two other classes have in common.
+  For the ToDo list example, you might now introduce an "Item" abstract class that holds the data and common behaviour for RegularItems and UrgentItems.

+INTRODUCE AN EXTENDS RELATIONSHIP: Both of your base implementation classes should extend the new Abstract class.
+They should override at least one method in the abstract class, and provide the implementation for the abstract method.
+ For instance, the abstract method in the Item class for the ToDo List application might be "complete".
+ Both RegularItem and UrgentItem would need to implement the "complete" method.
+Note: It's possible that the Abstract class needs to implement the interface that was once implemented by your original class (from the previous phase), so rather than your classes declaring which interface(s) they implement the abstract class can declare the
+    implements relationship.
+That way both your base classes are implementing the interface(s).

+INTEGRATE THE NEW BEHAVIOUR: You should integrate the behaviour provided by your new class into the system's interaction loop.
+In the ToDoList application, the user would now be prompted as to whether they wanted to make an urgent item or a regular item.
+The loop would then instantiate the right type depending what the user selects.
+ If you have declared the variable to have an apparent type that is the Abstract Class (or even a higher level interface) your code can then call all the methods it needs to on that object regardless of which actual type it is.

+Getting .7: If you do a minimal job of the above, and have poor naming and structure, then you will obtain a .7

+Getting 1: If you add more subclassing, overriding or overloading, or have particularly clean code with good naming, or nice  abstraction (meaning low duplication between your classes) then you'll get a 1.